evaporei/stratosphere/README.md

 Basic statistics utility library for Rust.

-I'm doing this library for learning purposes.
+I've done this library for learning purposes.

 ## Features